Joojist/number_game_test/README.md

 * 10-second automatic game rounds
 * Each winning number is broadcast to all players
 * Players receive a personal result message each round
-* Total winnings are tracked per player (session-based)
+* Total winnings are tracked per player (session-based) – added for fun statistics

 ---